anshu189/gtrack/docs/GTrak – Architecture Document.md

 Responsible for:

-- Persistent storage
+- Cloud persistence (Firestore)
-- Versioning
+- Seeding built-in data
 - Queries

 Only repositories communicate with the database.